YurelyCamacho/cookiecutter-python/src/scicookie/{{cookiecutter.project_slug}}/docs/index.md

   different environments.
 This streamlines our development, testing, deployment, and collaboration workflows, making the entire process more efficient.
 {%- elif cookiecutter.use_containers == 'Podman' %}
-- **Integration with DevOps tools**: we use  _Podman_ in your Python project helps us achieve a more secure, efficient, and flexible containerization strategy, and give us more control over application's dependencies and configurations.
+- **Integration with DevOps tools**: we use  _Podman_ in our Python project because it helps us achieve a more secure, efficient, and flexible containerization strategy, and give us more control over application's dependencies and configurations.
 Podman allows us to manage containers without the need for a daemon, providing a more secure and lightweight solution.
 With Podman, we can easily create and run containers, as well as manage their lifecycle and resources.
 This integration has improved our development and deployment processes, making them more efficient and streamlined.
 {%+ endif %}
 {%- if cookiecutter.use_makim == "yes" %}
 - **Automation tools**: this project uses